Why 'Can You Give Consent While High?' is the Wrong Question. Here, a woman is shown in bed

 Most states have laws that state a person cannot consent to sex if they are incapacitated by drugs or alcohol.
 But the definition of “incapacitation” varies, as does the definition of rape—which was updated in 2012 by the United States Department of Justice, after remaining unchanged since 1927.
 For context, that is the same year carving began on Mount Rushmore.

-The problem is the question ‘can you give consent while high?’ blames the cannabis, as if being stoned blurs the boundaries of what is right and just, and unfairly places the onus on the victim from the onset.
+The problem is the question ‘Can you consent when high?’ blames the cannabis, as if being stoned blurs the boundaries of what is right and just, and unfairly places the onus on the victim from the onset.
 If the spectrum of incapacitation is vast, shouldn’t the definition of consent—and how it’s executed by the law, regardless of province or state or substance—be all the narrower?

 “Drinking is numbing yourself.
 Marijuana, I would say, although I’m no expert, differs in the ways it can affect you.
 For some people, it relaxes them; for others, it’s a dissociative,” says Singh.
 “Ultimately, I do think you can consent while high, but that doesn’t stop you from knowing when something is right or wrong, and whether or not it’s okay for someone to be on your body.”